A Blast from the Past Review

 Still a Blast?

 I’m alone, tired and seeing diddly squat from Windows10.
-I just couldn’t get past the welcome screen, like John looking for Holly McClane.
+I just couldn’t get past the welcome screen, like John looking for Holly McClane on that 'cute toy'.
 I lost myself in patches and dead links trying to find a way to make it work, but nothing.
 I had to find out if DHNP really was a lost classic and not a Die Hard In A Building rip-off.
 McClane wouldn’t give up; neither will I.

 A week later I was staring at that Windows XP wallpaper courtesy of a battered Dell computer off eBay.
 I get deafened by the start-up tone and begin installing DHNP.
 It’s good to be back.
 And it’s even better when DHNP loads up like a boss.